Russia on 'irreversible' path to clash with West, France says

 Washington has also urged Kyiv to hold talks with Moscow, amid fears Putin might use a nuclear weapon in Ukraine if he keeps losing on the ground.

-But Macron's more dovish personal approach to Putin stood in contrast to the hawkish conclusions of the SGDSN, a French state security-policy unit, with some 1,000 staff at its HQ in the historic Hôtel des Invalides in Paris, despite his signature on its preamble.
+But Macron's dovish personal approach to Putin stood in contrast to the hawkish conclusions of the SGDSN, a French state security-policy unit, with some 1,000 staff at its HQ in the historic Hôtel des Invalides in Paris, despite the president's signature on the review's preamble.

-The "irreversible" logic of the strategic review indicated that any peace deal with the Kremlin would be a temporary ceasefire, prior to further escalation.
+The "irreversible" logic of the Strategic Review indicated that any peace deal with the Kremlin would be a temporary ceasefire, prior to further escalation.

 If Putin was able to get away with nuclear blackmail in Ukraine, he'd likely do it again in other countries, it warned.